gadomski/fgt/README.md

 ### OpenMP

-**fgt** comes with build-in OpenMP parallelization, which can lead to some significant speedups for large data sets.
+**fgt** comes with built-in OpenMP parallelization, which can lead to some significant speedups for large data sets.
 To enable OpenMP, make sure you're using an OpenMP-aware compiler (on OSX, you can get OpenMP clang via Homebrew: `brew install clang-omp`) and set the CMake variable `WITH_OPENMP` to ON, e.g.:

 ```sh